West Ham United’s Michail Antonio ‘conscious’ and in ‘stable condition’ after traffic accident

 By Wayne Sterling, CNN

-(CNN) — West Ham United star forward Michail Antonio is “conscious” and in “stable condition” after being involved in a traffic accident outside of London on Saturday afternoon, the English Premier League club said.
+(CNN) — West Ham United star forward Michail Antonio has “undergone surgery on a lower limb fracture” after being involved in a traffic accident outside of London on Saturday afternoon, the English Premier League club said on Sunday.

+“Michail will continue to be monitored in hospital over the coming days,” West Ham added in a statement posted on social media.

+On Saturday, the club had said that Antonio was “conscious and communicating and is currently under close supervision at a central London hospital.

 The 34-year-old Jamaican became the first West Ham player to record 100 Premier League direct goal involvements (67 goals and 33 assists) when he assisted on a Tomáš Souček’s goal during a 1-1 draw at Brentford on September 28.